codeflamer/codeflamer/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him.
-- 🌱 A human being, with huge dream
+- 🌱 A human being, with big dream

 ---